jung-kurt/gofpdf/README.md

 ##  Installation

-If you use Go modules, you can install gofpdf as follows:
+If you use Go modules, simply import `github.com/jung-kurt/gofpdf/v2` and gofpdf will be available automatically when you build your application.
+If you want to view or modify the source tree, execute the following in a directory that is outside of your $GOPATH.

 ```
 git clone https://github.com/jung-kurt/gofpdf.git
+cd gofpdf
+git checkout -t origin/v2
 ```

-If you currently use the $GOPATH scheme, install the package as follows:
+If you currently use the $GOPATH scheme, install the package with the following command.

 ```
 go get github.com/jung-kurt/gofpdf/...